Pangean megamonsoon

-The Pangean megamonsoon refers to the theory that the supercontinent Pangea experienced a distinct seasonal reversal of winds, which resulted in extreme transitions between dry and wet periods throughout the year.
-Pangea was a conglomeration of all the global continental land masses, which lasted from the late Carboniferous to the mid-Jurassic.
-The megamonsoon intensified as the continents continued to shift toward one another and reached its maximum strength in the Triassic, when the continental surface area of Pangea was at its peak.
+The Pangean megamonsoon refers to the paleoclimatological hypothesis that the ancient supercontinent Pangaea had experienced a distinct seasonal reversal of winds (monsoons), which resulted in extreme transitions between dry and wet periods throughout the year.
+Pangaea was a conglomeration of all the global continental land masses, which lasted from the late Carboniferous to the mid-Jurassic.
+The megamonsoon intensified as the continents continued to shift toward one another and reached its maximum strength in the Triassic, when the continental surface area of Pangaea was at its peak.

-The megamonsoon would have led to immensely arid regions along the interior regions of the continent.
-Those areas would have been nearly uninhabitable, with extremely hot days and frigid nights.
-The coasts experienced seasonality, however, and transitioned from rainy weather in the summer to dry conditions during the winter.
+The megamonsoon would have led to immensely arid regions with extremely hot days and frigid nights around the interior of the supercontinent, making those areas nearly uninhabitable to terrestrial ecosystems.
+The coastal regions experienced seasonality, however, and transitioned from rainy weather in the summer to dry conditions during the winter.

 Monsoon circulation

 Monsoon circulations, defined as a seasonal reversal of winds, exhibit large shifts in precipitation patterns across the impacted region.
 Monsoons are therefore characterized by two primary seasons: rainy and dry.
 They are induced by the presence of at least one large land mass and large body of water in close proximity to each other.
 The most commonly studied present-day monsoon circulation is the East Asian Monsoon.